No photo of Johan Elmberg

 Research

 I study resource limitation, population dynamics, and community composition of breeding waterfowl on nemoral and boreal lakes.
-This involves experimental as well as descriptive work with colleagues Gunnar Gunnarsson, Lisa Dessborn, and Pär Söderquist (Kristianstad university), and in collaboration with Kjell Sjöberg (Sweden), Hannu Pöysä (Joensuu, Finland), and Petri Nummi and Sari Holopainen (Helsinki, Finland).
+This involves experimental as well as descriptive work with colleagues Gunnar Gunnarsson, Elsie Kjeller, Lisa Dessborn, and Pär Söderquist (Kristianstad university), and in collaboration with Hannu Pöysä (Joensuu, Finland), Celine Arzel (University of Turku, Finland), and with Petri Nummi and Sari Holopainen (Helsinki, Finland).

 Teaching